-For orders that are not placed in APeX (e.g. non-UCSF providers) we do accept telephone add-ons.
-However, Federal regulations require that verbal requests for additional tests be supported by written documentation.
+For orders that are not placed in APeX (e.g. non-UCSF providers) we do accept telephone add-ons by calling the laboratory at 415-353-1667.
+Such orders will be handled as described above.
+Federal regulations require that verbal requests for additional tests be supported by written documentation.
 The Clinical Laboratories will request that a new laboratory requisition be submitted whenever we are asked to perform additional tests upon a specimen already in the laboratory.
 Complete the specimen collection information on the new requisition using the date and time of the specimen given to you by the laboratory when you made your telephone request.
 Check the appropriate test box or write in the name of the additional test and include the following: "ADD-ON TO SAMPLE ALREADY IN LAB" in the space in the lower right hand corner of the form.
 Where it is not expedient to wait for the receipt of the written confirmation, the additional tests will be processed in a timely manner to ensure that specimen integrity and quality of patient care are not jeopardized; note that the written request must match the verbal orders.

-The laboratory will try to honor requests for STAT add-on tests, however, due to the additional steps required to locate a single specimen and get it to the correct section for testing we cannot guarantee the actual turn-around-time for such an test result.
+The laboratory will try to honor requests for STAT add-on tests, however, due to the additional steps required to locate a single specimen and get it to the correct section for testing we cannot guarantee the actual turn-around-time for such a test order.
 If the clinical situation is critical we suggest that a new sample be obtained and sent to the laboratory for testing.

 Blood gas, culture specimens, and tests that depend upon intact cellular function or morphology cannot usually be saved.
 Many hematologic parameters (e.g., coagulation tests and sedimentation rate) are unstable after a few hours.
 Many chemical assays also cannot be performed on residual specimens because of instability of the analyte(s) (acid phosphatase, ionized calcium, intact parathormone (PTH) and many enzymes).
 If the leftover specimen has been uncapped or its volume is less than 1 mL, the specimen is unsuitable for quantitative assay because of evaporation.

-Chemistry assays which require specimens collected in blue, gray, dark green, lavender or navy top tubes are often unsatisfactory, and will not be performed on leftover specimens unless approved by a Chemistry supervisor or a laboratory physician; approval by a supervisor or the resident on call is required for any tests requested on an unrefrigerated specimen or if more than 48 hours have elapsed since a specimen was received (24 hours for carbon dioxide [CO2]).
+Chemistry assays which require specimens collected in blue, gray, dark green, lavender or navy top vacutainers are often unsatisfactory for add-on tests, and add-on requests will not be performed on leftover specimens unless approved by a Chemistry supervisor or a laboratory physician; approval by a supervisor or the resident on call is required for any tests requested on an unrefrigerated specimen or if more than 48 hours have elapsed since a specimen was received (24 hours for carbon dioxide [CO2]).
 With the exceptions noted, tests requested on at least 1 mL of separated, capped and refrigerated serum can be added-on without approval.